vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 You can create your own custom themes by creating a new instance of the [Theme](Serilog.Sinks.RichTextBox.WinForms.Colored/Sinks/RichTextBoxForms/Themes/Theme.cs) class and passing it to the `RichTextBox` extension method.
 Look at the [existing themes](Serilog.Sinks.RichTextBox.WinForms.Colored/Sinks/RichTextBoxForms/Themes/ThemePresets.cs) for examples.

+## Frequently Asked Questions

+### Why is the package name so long?

+Shorter alternatives were already reserved in the NuGet registry, so a more descriptive name was needed for this implementation.
+The name is a bit long, but it makes it easier to find the package in the NuGet registry.

+### Why use a WinForms RichTextBox instead of a WPF RichTextBox?

+This sink is specifically designed for WinForms applications to avoid the WPF framework.
+Using a WPF-based logging component would require adding the entire WPF framework with all its dependencies, greatly increasing the size of the application.

 ## Support and Contribute

 If you find value in this project, there are several ways you can contribute: